Getting Your Life Back With Low Vision Glasses In Seattle, Washington

 Prismatic reading glasses are essentially extra strong reading glasses.
 The glasses are designed to allow for a natural, comfortable focal point.
 Prismatic reading glasses feature optical quality spherical lenses that magnify and converge the image at the same time.
 They are primarily useful as a reading aid.

 Additionally, when worn for extended periods, the glasses can also help reduce eye fatigue.
 The Prismatic reading glasses help to improve convergence and minimize eye strain.
-If you need help with reading, our Low Vision specialist, , will fit the right prismatic reading glasses for you.
+If you need help with reading, our Low Vision optometrist, , will fit the right prismatic reading glasses for you.

 Side-Vision Awareness Glasses (SVAG) was designed to assist people suffering from side vision loss or hemianopsia.
 It is an effective optical field expansion device that can help patients missing part of their visual field to expand their awareness of objects in their path, enhancing peripheral vision.